The Vital Element features handcrafted jewelry, decor and local educational workshops, featuring carefully curated materials with unique attributes.

 In addition to creating pieces to sell, I am gratified to share my skills with others in workshops.
 To lead these classes is immensely gratifying, as I get to see the wonder and delight of my students as they discover new facets of their creativity and capability." - Cassandra

-Cassandra Lenzini is a jewelry designer, metalsmith, lapidary artist and workshop instructor living and working in the Willamette Valley near Portland, Oregon.
+Cassandra Lenzini is a jewelry designer, metalsmith, lapidary artist and workshop instructor living and working alongside the Willamette River in Portland, Oregon.
 A self-taught artist and creative MacGuyver, she shares her artistic passions by combining metal and stone into natural adornments for body and home.

 When the Market season winds down, she can be found leading creative and botanical workshops in the surrounding communities.
 Made for both adults and kids, her workshops aim to bring out your own creative spirit.
 Whether creating jewelry or playing in the dirt, she seeks projects that show attendees they're all capable of creating beautiful things.

 Creativity and handcrafting runs in the family.
 With her love of art, nature and education, creating a business that incorporates and shares all these elements was a natural evolution.

 "Growing up in my Mom's art studio taught me to always look for the vital elements of each project - those little, inspiring details that make a piece special.
 I credit this experience to much of the ingenuity being a self-taught designer and business owner requires." - Cassandra